-Dressing Open Chest Wounds: First, activate the Emergency Response System.
-Check to see if there's more than one open wound (for more than one wound determine if dressing will be applied).
-Remember, the dressing should only be applied if there is rapid blood loss.
-Remove clothing (leave stuck clothing).
-Cut dressing but make sure it's larger than the wound.
-Seal the wound to prevent the loss of blood (apply pressure if needed).
+Dressing Open Chest Wounds

+Activate the Emergency Response System first.
+Check to see if there is more than one open wound that will need to be properly dressed.
+The dressing should only be applied if there is rapid blood loss.
+Remove clothing covering the chest, but leave stuck clothing.
+Cut the dressing and make sure it's larger than the wound.
+Seal the wound to prevent the loss of blood and apply pressure if needed.
 Never remove objects from the wound.

+Punctured Wounds

-Punctured Wounds can be severe.
-It's very dangerous if the wound gets infected.
-If the wound has excessive bleeding, make sure to call 911.
-Remember, if the patient falls unconscious or is non-responsive without a pulse make sure to call 911 and perform CPR.
+Wounds involving puncture of the skin can be severe.
+Care should be taken to prevent the puncture wound from becoming infected.
+If the wound has excessive bleeding, call 911 for specific assistance with how to proceed.
+Should the patient fall unconscious or be non-responsive without a pulse, call 911 and perform CPR.

-- Stop the bleeding. - 2.
-Apply thorough pressure (seek EMS attention if bleeding is excessive. - 3.
+- 1. Stop the bleeding. - 2.
+Apply thorough pressure (seek EMS attention if bleeding is excessive). - 3.
 Clean the wound thoroughly with water and soap (stay clear of the injury itself). - 4.
-Apply an ointment such as Neosporin. - 5.
-Provide a pain reliever such as Advil. - 6.
-(Re) wrap the wound to keep the wound from infection. - 7.
-Seek medical attention at the nearest hospital if the injury worsens. - Have the patient get a Tetanus or Tetanus Booster shot.
-8.
+Apply an ointment (such as Neosporin). - 5.
+Provide a pain reliever (e.g., Advil, Tylenol). - 6.
+Wrap the wound to prevent infection. - 7.
+Seek medical attention at the nearest hospital or urgent care facility if the injury worsens. - 8.
+Have the patient get a tetanus or tetanus booster shot.